KawaiButa/Weather-Report-FE/README.md

 Demo: [here](https://weather-report-dv3vf44qv-nmphaps-projects.vercel.app/)

 # Note:
-As the demo backend is host on Render, it will takes 50-70s for the backend server to start running.
+- As the demo backend is host on Render, it will takes 50-70s for the backend server to start running.
 Therefore, the first time request to the backend will take longer than normal.
+- The FE is using NextJS Server-side rendering.
+Despite being fast in normal situations than Client-side rendering (the template is pre-built and the API call could be cached in the FE server), the FE client will look like it being frozen when the BE server is starting up,.
+However this is an issue of NextJS when it is not compatible with exist animation and results in just waiting for the BE before reload the UI.

 # Table of Contents
 1. Features